ndatardina/hacker-scraper/README.md

 #### npm modules used
 * winston.
 This is a useful logging tool that is useful for development and debugging.
-Messages can be logged at a number of messages and are timestamped.
+Messages can be logged at a number of levels and are timestamped.
 * hackfetch-js.
 This is a simple wrapper for the HackerNews Firebase API.
-It was chosen as it returns a promise which can be easily chained to determine program flow when multiple asynchronous requests can be made.
+It was chosen as it returns a promise which can be easily chained to determine program flow when multiple asynchronous requests are made.
 * valid-url.
 This is a library that is used to validate the uri of each news story.
 It was chosen due to it's popularity on npm which implies robustness and accuracy.
 * mocha.
 This is the unit test framework that I use.
 I have found it straightforward and effective to use.
 * chai.
 This is the assertion library that I use for testing.
 I think I originally chose this as it contained some good object comparison functions that I needed.